arrlanyhars/portfolio/README.md

 # Lani's Portfolio

-Welcome to my data portfolio!
+Welcome to my portfolio!
 Here, I document a summary of my projects.
-Feel free to ask and discuss!
+Feel free to ask and discuss 🤙

 ## Table of Contents
 - [Data Scraping](#data-scraping)